Viking (2016 film): Casting

 The cast is mostly Russian; however the film does features Swedish actor Joakim Nätterqvist, Canada's John DeSantis and Belarusian actress Aleksandra Bortich.

 Nätterqvist told Sweden's TV4 that on set he worked with a translator, a Norwegian actor who has lived (and educated) in Russia.
 Most of his dialog is in a very stripped-down amalgam of Swedish and Norwegian, to simulate old Norse.

-Members of Kazakhstan’s famous Nomad Stunts were responsible for the battle scenes, including the pyrotechnics, explosions and rigging.
+Members of Kazakhstan's famous Nomad Stunts were responsible for the battle scenes, including the pyrotechnics, explosions and rigging.

 Filming locations

 Principal photography began in March 2015.

-The film was shot on several locations in the Russia-annexed territory of Crimea, including the city of Bakhchisarai, Bakhchysarai Raion, Crimea.
+The film was shot on several locations in the Russia-annexed territory of Crimea, including the city of Bakhchysarai, Bakhchysarai Raion, Crimea.

 In the Taigan Water Reservoir, the town of Bilohirsk, Bilohirsk Raion, Crimea.

 In the medieval Genoese fortress, the town of Sudak, Crimea.

 In the village of Shkolnoe, Simferopol Raion, Crimea.

 In the zakaznik of Cape Fiolent near Sevastopol.
 Also, the shooting took place at the Glavkino studio.